mindlesstux/mindlesstux.com/_posts/2024-07-23-Political-Spam.md

 hidden: true
 ---

-So with the coming election season I felt like doing something fun to just see how much crap is tossed at me started today.
-So I will be make updates to this post as I get door knocks, door hangers, phone calls, sms texts, etc...
+So with the coming election season, I felt like doing something fun to just see how much crap is tossed at me started today.
+So I will be making updates to this post as I get door knocks, door hangers, phone calls, sms texts, etc...

 <!--readmore-->